Alexander of Aphrodisias

 1.2 It is difficult to formulate "the problem of free will and determinism" in a way that will satisfy everyone.
 Once one might have said that the problem of free will and determinism — in those days one would have said 'liberty and necessity' — was the problem of discovering whether the human will is free or whether its productions are governed by strict causal necessity.
 But no one today would be allowed to formulate "the problem of free will and determinism" like that, for this formulation presupposes the truth of a certain thesis about the conceptual relation of free will to determinism that many, perhaps most, present-day philosophers would reject: that free will and determinism are incompatible.
 Indeed many philosophers hold not only that free will is compatible with determinism but that free will entails determinism.
 I think it would be fair to say that almost all the philosophical writing on the problem of free will and determinism since the time of Hobbes that is any good, that is of any enduring philosophical interest, has been about this presupposition of the earlier debates about liberty and necessity.
 It is for this reason that nowadays one must accept as a fait accompli that the problem of finding out whether free will and determinism are compatible is a large part, perhaps the major part, of "the problem of free will and determinism".

-Van Inwagen's Major Contribution - IncompatibilismJust as Peter.
+Van Inwagen Changes the SubjectJust as Peter.
 F. Strawson in 1962 changed the subject from the existence of free will, from the question of whether determinism or indeterminism is true, and just as Harry Frankfurt changed the debate to the question of the existence of alternative possibilities, so Peter van Inwagen made a major change, at least in the terminology, to the question of whether free will and determinism are compatible, indeed whether free will entails determinism, as he says above.
 Van Inwagen replaces the Traditional Problem of "liberty and necessity," finding out whether determinism is true or false, and thus whether or not we have free will, with a new problem that he calls the Compatibility Problem.

-Note that in recent decades the debates about free will have been largely replaced by debates about moral responsibility.
+In recent decades, centuries-old debates about free will have been largely replaced by debates about moral responsibility.
 Since Peter Strawson, many philosophers have claimed to be agnostic on the traditional problem of free will and determinism and focus on whether the concept of moral responsibility itself exists.
 Some say that, like free will itself, moral responsibility is an illusion.
 Van Inwagen is not one of those.
-He hopes to establish free will.
+He hopes to establish moral responsibility based on a libertarian free will, in opposition to prevailing compatibilist views.

 Van Inwagen also notes that quantum mechanics shows indeterminism to be "true."
 He is correct.
 But we still have a very powerful and "adequate" determinism.
-It is this adequate determinism that R. E. Hobart and others have recognized we need when they say that "Free Will Involves Determination and is Inconceivable Without It."
-Our will and actions are determined.
-It is the future alternative possibilities in our thoughts that are undetermined.
+It is this adequate determinism that R. E. Hobart and others have recognized when he wrote that "Free Will Involves Determination and is Inconceivable Without It."
+Our will and actions are adequately determined, by our reasons, motives, feelings, etc., not in any way pre-determined from before we begin thinking, evaluating, and selecting one of the alternative possibilities in our thoughts.
+It is our thoughts and the open future that are undetermined.
 Sadly, many philosophers mistake indeterminism to imply that nothing is causal and therefore that everything is completely random.
 This is the Randomness Objection in the standard argument.

 Van Inwagen states his Consequence Argument as follows: